-When and how to appoint a representative in the UK and HM Revenue and Customs approval.
+When and how to appoint a representative in the UK and HMRC approval.

-You don’t need to appoint a representative if you’re based in:
+You do not need to appoint a representative if you’re based in:

 - the EU